 J-1 Visa Legal Assistant Jobs

-Legal Assistant roles in the United States are accessible to exchange visitors through the J-1 Trainee or Intern program category, depending on your stage of education or professional experience.
+Legal Assistant roles in the United States are accessible to exchange visitors through the J-1 visa Trainee or Intern program category, depending on your stage of education or professional experience.
 Finding a host employer willing to support J-1 sponsorship requires targeting law firms and legal departments that work with designated sponsors to issue your DS-2019.

-See All Legal Assistant JobsOverview
+Find J-1 Visa Legal Assistant JobsOverview

-Showing 5 of 6+ Legal Assistant jobs
+Showing 4 of 4+ Legal Assistant jobs

-See all 6+ Legal Assistant jobs
+See all Legal Assistant Jobs

 Sign up for free to unlock all listings, filter by visa type, and get alerts for new Legal Assistant roles.